nero/dotconfig/README.md

 This repository is for synchronizing my shell and i3 settings across machines.
 The checkout location is `$XDG_CONFIG_HOME`, which is usually equal to `$HOME/.config`.
-The `env` file is used both as .profile and rc file for interactive shells.
+The `env` file is used as environment for interactive shells.

 For xinit, a `~/.xinitrc` symlink needs to be created to point to `xinitrc`.
 For tmux, the same needs to be done with `tmux.conf`.